DNAvs CPU

 more points.
 As harder games are introduced, the points

-for easier game wins is reduced.
-Also, as harder games are
+for easier game wins are reduced.

-games; Move up the Promotion Ladder (21 levels);
+games; Move through the Generations and up the

-Earn your way to
+Promotion Ladder (21 levels); Earn your way to

 T⋮10, the hardest, most rewarding game.
 Be